yellowme/base-ios/README.md

 #### 6. The last step is to copy the sources from this library onto your project

+You could achieve this in two ways:

-To do this you need to *right click* above your main project folder and select `Add Files to "ProjectName"..` and select the folder `Support` from the `YellowPod` library wherever you downloaded it.
+1. *Right click* above your main project folder and select `Add Files to "ProjectName"..` and select the folder `Support` from the `YellowPod` library wherever you downloaded it.
+2. Drag and drop the `Support` folder onto the Xcode and select the `Create groups` option on the prompted dialog.

 ## Development Team